For many women, money is a negative force, a source of fear and stress that permeates all parts of your life.

 For example, if your goal is to buy a condo in three years, also share the why and the feeling attached to that accomplishment.
 This might include: “I want to buy a home because I believe it will be a good investment.
 Owning a home will also give me a sense of security, as it will be a home base for me and my kids that we can count on for decades to come.”

 One way to feel in control of achieving your goals is by having the right rewards credit card.
-If one of your goals is a new car, for instance, the GM BuyPower Card might be worth considering to seamlessly integrate your savings habits into your everyday financial self-care routine.

 It’s one simple way to take some stress out of your finances while working toward a tangible goal.

 No matter how many money challenges you face right now, I guarantee that you also have a lot to be grateful for.
 Part of wellness includes focusing your time, thoughts and energy on positive things and feelings, and away from the negative.